MeetKai/functionary/README.md

 python3 server_vllm.py --model "meetkai/functionary-medium-v2.4" --max-model-len 8192 --tensor-parallel-size 2 --enable-grammar-sampling
 ```

+Note:
+- Grammar Sampling support is applicable only for the V2 models.
+There is no such support for V1 models.
-Note: Our vLLM server supports the `tool_choice="required"` feature in OpenAI Chat Completion API exclusively **only when grammar sampling is enabled**.
+- Our vLLM server supports the `tool_choice="required"` feature in OpenAI Chat Completion API exclusively **only when grammar sampling is enabled**.

 **Docker**